 “I see this as an interesting Citizen Science opportunity.
-Bjorn and his crew are planning for a unique journey, passing through three sensitive bodies of water, seven countries and thousands of nautical miles in a “clean” boat with no fossil fuel, no exhaust and biocide free coating.
-This gives us an unique opportunity to collect valuable data and observations – trawl for micro plastics, sampling of water pollution as well as collecting data and experiences from new innovative energy sources – hydropower via the propeller and solar energy via textile solar panels in the sails.”
+Bjorn and his crew are planning for a unique journey, passing through three sensitive bodies of water, seven countries, and thousands of nautical miles in a “clean” boat with no fossil fuel, no exhaust, and a biocide-free coating.
+This gives us a unique opportunity to collect valuable data and observations – trawl for microplastics, sampling water pollution as well as collecting data and experiences from new innovative energy sources – hydropower via the propeller and solar energy via textile solar panels in the sails.”
 Martin Hassellöv

 SAILING FOR SCIENCE – HRIMFARE EXPEDITIONS

-Martin is also skipper and originator of Hrimfare Expeditions – performed from a Challenge 67’ sailing yacht with the primary objective to be a platform for marine scientists to communicate their knowledge about the state of the sea.
-In addition, Hrimfare will be an ambassador ship for good environmental boating technologies, to minimize the environmental and carbon footprint from its operations.
+Martin is also a skipper and originator of Hrimfare Expeditions – performed from a Challenge 67’ sailing yacht with the primary objective to be a platform for marine scientists to communicate their knowledge about the state of the sea.
+In addition, Hrimfare will be an ambassadorship for good environmental boating technologies, to minimize the environmental and carbon footprint of its operations.

 Hrimfare was in 2014 accepted by the UN as an official flagship for their campaign SafePlanet, where marine plastic debris and environmental contaminants was communicated.